funmu/playverse/newsreader/newsapi/README.md

     @operation()
     def hello(self) -> str: pass

+    # get all top headlines
     @operation()
-    def headlines( self) -> str: pass
+    def headlines( self, country="us") -> str: pass

+    # get the latest news for given area of scope
     @operation()
-    def python_news( self) -> str: pass
+    def latest( self, scope: str="technology") -> str: pass

+    # get the headlines by country
+    @operation()
+    def headlinesByCountry( self, country="us"): pass

+    # get the sources for getting news from
+    @operation()
+    def sources( self): pass

+    # get the headlines by source; default is from reuters
+    @operation()
+    def headlinesBySource( self, source="reuters"): pass
 ```

 NOTE: *This component.py in the starting folder is a reseved file that the system uses to launch the app.* There are three methods defined now.
 The *hello* method is used for simple ping testing.
-For news we expose two functions: *headlines* and *python_news*
+For news we expose a handful of functions including *headlines*, *sources", and *headlinesBySource*

 ### Define a provider